What’s With All the Book Club Gatekeeping?

 I went from being left out to becoming our official book club gatekeeper.
 Now, I get to set the rules, hoping not to be that gatekeeper.
 During our first meeting, we put together some simple guidelines:

-• No date changes: You will be missed if you can’t attend.
+No date changes: You’ll be missed if you can’t attend.

-• Meet every 6–8 weeks: Just enough time to pretend you read the book.
+Meet every six to eight weeks: Just enough time to pretend you read the book.

 Why Small Is Better (Sorry, Not Sorry)